An error has occured.

 Your cart is about to expire.

-Please note, The Library will be closed through April 12.
+Please note, The Library will be closed until further notice due to COVID-19.

 The Library is one of downtown’s best kept secrets; tucked away on the mezzanine of the Public Theater.
 The elegant restaurant and bar is named for the Astor Library, in a nod to both the United States’ first public library and the landmarked building that now houses the Public Theater.
 This supper club acts as watering hole and backstage lounge to downtown characters, neighborhood dwellers, theater-goers, academics and artists alike.
 You never know what stories will unfold over dinner and cocktails at the Library.